ABRAHADABRA or the Jane's waking dream after the sudden death of her father, in a terrorist attack.

 The Digital offers us an immaterial connection with human souls.

 That's what says Ludovic Cavalieri to his daughter.
 For this reason, after the death of her father, Jane imagines to talking to him with her digital tablet.
-This film is about the impressiveness of the dream and the spiritual in the life and our relationship with new technologies, in particular video chat.
+This film is about the impressiveness of the dream and the spiritual in the life and our relationship with new technologies.

 Nature takes care of us when we experience difficult events.